Multi-Agent Environments for Vehicle Routing Problems: Introduction

-Although there have been notable achievements, approaches to solving VRPs tend to simplify multi-vehicle fleet problems by treating them as single-agent (vehicle) problems where a vehicle repeatedly returns to the depot (see \cite{bono2020solving}, \cite{zhang2020multi}, \cite{zhang2023coordinated}, \cite{arishi2023multi}, \cite{arishi2023multi}, \cite{berto2024parco}, \cite{liu20242d} for capacity vehicle routing, \cite{fuertes2023} for orienteering, \cite{zong2022mapdp}, \cite{10417723} for pickup and delivery, and \cite{GUO2023103095, pan2023deep} for dynamic vehicle routing problems).
-Treating it as a single-agent problem overlooks the true multi-agent nature of the problem and excludes the potential benefits of cooperative learning, which may hamper decision-making capabilities and reduce the quality of solutions.
-Moreover, while the resulting solutions are highly effective for offline planning, they fall short for online applications where fleet vehicles need to make instant decisions based on the current state of the environment.
-This is a crucial factor in practical applications where unpredictability is often present and prompt decision-making is essential.
-In fact, adopting an online multi-agent strategy can offer benefits beyond dynamic and stochastic routing problems, but also to deterministic ones, thereby improving the development of more robust systems tailored for real-world conditions.
+While these achievements are significant, many existing approaches to solving VRPs simplify the complexity of multi-vehicle fleet problems by modeling them as single-agent (vehicle) problems, where a vehicle repeatedly returns to its depot.
+This reduction overlooks the problem's multi-agent nature and may limit the benefits of cooperative learning, thereby affecting decision-making and solution quality.
+Recent research suggests that multi-agent architectures can achieve superior performance compared to single-agent counterparts in specific deterministic environments (e.g., \cite{berto2024parco}).
+Moreover, while single-agent approaches may yield reasonable solutions for offline planning, they are not suitable for online applications in which fleet vehicles must make instantaneous decisions based on the current state of the environment.
+This is particularly relevant in practical applications where unpredictability is present and prompt decision-making is needed.
+Therefore, adopting a multi-agent strategy can offer significant advantages across deterministic, dynamic, and stochastic routing problems, fostering the development of resilient, adaptable systems that meet real-world operational demands.
+Some works tackling these aspects have appeared, proposing multi-agent approaches for dealing with several variations of routing problems, such as capacity vehicle routing (\cite{bono2020solving}, \cite{zhang2020multi}, \cite{zhang2023coordinated}, \cite{arishi2023multi}, \cite{arishi2023multi}, \cite{berto2024parco}, \cite{liu20242d}), orienteering (\cite{fuertes2023}), pickup and delivery (\cite{zong2022mapdp}, \cite{10417723}), and dynamic vehicle routing problems (\cite{GUO2023103095, pan2023deep}).